All the blogs and articles to do with e-scooters and their impact on mobility on the eCabs website will fall under this tag.

 Through its cutting-edge tech solutions, eCabs Technologies has given incentives to its drivers to opt for more environmentally-friendly vehicles by charging them a lower commission rate on the rides they perform, to encourage them to move to a more more eco-friendly solution.

 To determine the commercial and operational feasibility of an all-electric fleet, it launched a pilot research project that involved testing various all-electric car brands in a 24/7 operational context.
-The aim was to collect data that would shed light on the viability of using electric vehicles in such an environment.

-When booking a ride with eCabs, one can request the Eco category.
+When booking a taxi with eCabs, one can request the Eco category.
 This category is made up of 100 percent electric or hybrid vehicles, ensuring a ‘cleaner’ journey.
 Eco ride prices on the platform are at par with the lowest rides among all available options.

 eCabs’ own fleet is also leading the way into a more eco-friendly future by setting into motion an ambitious project for more sustainable travel which will see it run completely on green vehicles in the near future.